 The University of California Natural Reserve System will administer 0.67% (\$26,000) to fund projects selected by University of California in coordination with the Trustee Council and with input from the public.
-These will address the research, education, and outreach missions of the University of California.
+These will address the research, education, and outreach missions of the University of California at Coal Oil Point Reserve.